3 Audio System Upgrades to Consider

 - Your equipment makes you look bad.
 How many microphones are in your conference room?
 Can everyone sit comfortably in their chairs and talk or does everyone have to huddle around one mic and fight to be heard?
 Does your audio come in and out so employees, clients or students miss too much of what you say?
 Do you have cheap computer speakers cluttering up your conference table, instead of sleeker, more far-reaching speakers installed on your wall or ceiling?
 If your organization’s image suffers because of the quality of your AV systems, it’s probably time for an upgrade.

-Even with savings from the Shure 600 MHz Wireless Rebate, upgrading your sound system can still be an expensive undertaking.
+Upgrading your sound system can be an expensive undertaking.
 If you don’t have the budget for an enterprise overhaul, here are the system components that give you the most bang for your buck.

 - Microphone systems.
 Microphones capture the sound of your meeting or lecture or worship service so having a good one is a must.
 Microphones are also a good place to start because the latest microphone technology can integrate with streaming and webcasting platforms giving you a lot more flexibility in how your audio is used and where it goes.